Living TV Group

-Living TV Group was a British television consortium originally called Flextech before becoming a subsidiary of British Sky Broadcasting, with Challenge still broadcasting.
+Living TV Group was a British television consortium originally called Flextech from 1988 before becoming a subsidiary of Virgin Media and renamed to Virgin Media Television.
+It was bought by BSkyB in 2010 and renamed to Living TV Group, after which it was integrated into Sky and closed down.
+Challenge is the only remaining TV channel of the group that is still broadcasting.

-Living TV Group had several owned channels, available in the United Kingdom on Digital territorial television, satellite television and cable television platforms and in Ireland on satellite and cable television.
+Living TV Group and its predecessors had several owned channels (such as Bravo, Challenge, Living, Trouble and Virgin1), available in the United Kingdom on terrestrial, satellite and cable television platforms and in Ireland on satellite and cable television.
 Living TV Group's advertising was handled by former sister company Interactive Digital Sales (IDS) until 1 January 2011, when Sky Media took over.

 History

 Flextech (1990–2000)

-Flextech, was formerly an oil services group, previously floated as an energy investment company back in 1983.
-It was not until the arrival of chief executive Roger Luard in 1986 that its focus began to change and it became a TV programme provider.
-Its first media acquisition was in 1990 with a 20% stake in programme producer/distributor HIT Communications, by October 1990 acquired a stake in The Children's Channel, when it brought 25% holding in Starstream Ltd, from BT, who no longer need to make sure quality programming was being broadcast on the Cable network.
-By 1992, Flextech was a media-only group, having built up stakes in local cable operators selling off its non-core asset.
+Flextech began life as an oil services group, previously floated as an energy investment company back in 1983.
+After Roger Luard became chief executive in 1986, the company shifted focus into the media industry.
+Its first media acquisition was in 1990 with a 20% stake in programme producer/distributor HIT Communications; by October of that year, they had acquired a stake in The Children's Channel, when it bought a 25% holding in Starstream Ltd. (TCC's parent company) from BT.
+By 1992, Flextech was a media-only group, having built up stakes in local cable operators by way of selling off its non-core assets.

-During the summer of 1993, Flextech entered into an agreement with International Family Entertainment (IFE), to hold 39% stake in the Family Channel and to build upon its television portfolio.
-Roger Luard, chief executive officer said, "We are delighted to be involved with one of the United States' leading and most successful basic cable networks, and we look forward to cooperating with IFE in opportunities for expansion into Europe and beyond."
-The channel was announced as a "Premier family entertainment network in the United Kingdom".
-Maidstone Studios, become the station operation base, which also benefited Flextech, as the facility operated the channels' uplink, playout and management operations.
-In the autumn, talks were held with Tele-Communications Inc. (TCI- the Denver-based US cable TV giant).
-Under the original terms of the proposed deal, Flextech would have acquire TCI's European programming business in exchange for shares.

-By January 1994, the deal was complete with TCI which allowed TCI to acquire 60.4% of Flextech, while Flextech acquired 100% of Bravo, 25% of UK Gold, 31% of UK Living, and 25% of the Children's Channel which increased its share in that channel.
+During the summer of 1993, Flextech entered into an agreement with International Family Entertainment (IFE), to launch a UK version of IFE's flagship property, The Family Channel (Flextech holding a 39% stake in the venture).
+IFE had recently purchased much of the assets of the then-recently defunct TVS Entertainment, including most of TVS' library of shows (which would form large parts of the Family Channel's schedule) and The Maidstone Studios, which became the main operational base for The Family Channel; this was a boon to Flextech, as the facility handled the channel's uplink, playout and management operations.
+In the autumn, talks were held with the US-based cable/media company Tele-Communications Inc. Under the original terms of the proposed deal, Flextech would have acquired TCI's European programming business (United Artists European Holdings, having been inherited by TCI via the purchase of United Artists Theaters' cable television business) in exchange for shares in TCI.
+By January 1994, the deal was complete, which allowed TCI to acquire 60.4% of Flextech, while Flextech acquired 100% of Bravo, 25% of UK Gold, 31% of UK Living, and 25% of The Children's Channel, increasing Flextech's control over that network.